janesth/janesth/README.md

 My specialties include Java, teaching programming and cooking/eating (mainly) Italian food.

-I'm working on personal projects or here on GitHub, hence all the commits into private repositories.
+I'm working on personal projects here on GitHub or help out friends with their projects, hence all the commits into private repositories.
 I'm not hiding things, I promise!

 If you want to reach me for anything really, send me a message via email: [work@yoinc.ch](mailto:work@yoinc.ch)